top of page

 Skip Bins: What Are They?

-A skip bin is a large, open-topped container used for collecting and transporting waste and rubbish, typically hired for a short period during clean-ups, renovations, demolitions, or construction projects.
+A skip bin is a large, open-topped container used to collect and transport waste and rubbish, typically hired for a short period during clean-ups, renovations, demolitions, or construction projects.

 Skip Bins are widely used for domestic and commercial waste disposal needs.
 They are typically 1500mm wide, which enables them to fit into domestic driveways and car parking spaces.